Opinion | Very few people besides Joe Biden could pull this off

 In response to a question about whether Trump has decapitated our national security apparatus by firing the senior Pentagon staff, Biden made clear that he knows foreign leaders and is reaffirming his relationship with them.
 “Well, first of all, I’m letting them know that America is back.
 We’re going to be back in the game.
 It’s not America alone,” he said, summarizing his message.
 He went on: “I’ve had the opportunity to speak with now six world leaders and the response has been very fulsome, energetic, and they’re all looking forward to being able to, from Great Britain, to France, Germany, to Canada, etc., and Ireland. ...
 I have a number of other calls to return, and so I feel confident that we’re going to be able to put America back in the place of respect that it had before.”
 You could almost hear the world leaders and our own diplomatic corps exhale with relief.
 A grown-up who knows stuff!

-Most amusing was his remarks about Senate Majority Leader Mitch McConnell (R-Ky.), who is shamefully abetting Trump’s attack on the legitimacy of the election.
+Most amusing were his remarks about Senate Majority Leader Mitch McConnell (R-Ky.), who is shamefully abetting Trump’s attack on the legitimacy of the election.
 “I haven’t had a chance to speak to Mitch.
 My expectation is that I will do that, not too distant future,” Biden said with a smile.
 Rather than anger, he expressed pity for the “the whole Republican Party [that] has been put in a position, with a few notable exceptions, of being mildly intimidated by the sitting president.”
 He said it all without rancor.
 He knows he will be president; they do, too.

 He suggested having a Senate majority would be “nice,” but if not, McConnell had said he would work with him on appointments.
 “I take McConnell at his word.
 I understand he said that he will make it clear who he’s prepared to support, not support, and that’s a negotiation that I’m sure we’ll have,” he said.
 “Look, one of the things that I would do as president-elect and when I become president is lay out to Republicans, as well as the Democrats, who we intend to name for each Cabinet position.”
 Biden knows how to do the job before taking office far better than the incumbent — or just about any other Democratic contender might.
 And he knows to ignore Republicans’ posturing on health care.
 “There’s going to be significant pressure to deal with health care.
 Their own constituencies are in that position,” he said.
 “I think we can get a lot done.”